-Each senior dietetic student is required to complete a designated RDN exam via EatrightPREP- a standardized, computer-based exam that is built on the same specifications as the Registration Exam for dietitians.
+Each fifth year coordinated program dietetic student, or second year direct entry student is required to complete a designated RDN exam via EatrightPREP- a standardized, computer-based exam that is built on the same specifications as the Registration Exam for dietitians.
 The course instructor will assign a series of practice exams to take prior to graduating to assure readiness for the RDN exam.
 Students must pass the EatrightPREP Exam within three attempts.
 Students who do not pass the exam will meet with their advisor and review areas of weakness on the exam.
 A student who does not pass the exam is highly encouraged to purchase an additional professional exam review course, (other than the one used for class review), before graduating from Viterbo.